xncbf/django-allauth-djrill/README.rst

 django-allauth-mandrill
 =====================

-Since existing repositories are no longer being managed, So it is Hard fork for management.
+Since existing repositoriy is no longer being managed, So it is Hard fork for management.

 This package provides a `django-allauth`_ account adapter for sending email utilizing templates stored in `Mandrill`_, thanks to the `Djrill`_ package.